gorilych/hwswa2/docs/roles.rst

 Complex parameters
 ------------------

-Sometimes a parameter should be represented not by a single string but by a more complex structure like a set of contained parameters or by a table.
+Sometimes a parameter should be represented by a more complex structure like a set of contained parameters or by a table.

 For this purpose you need to describe parameter as a dictionary and put some specific keys inside it, which should start with underscore.